watermint/toolbox/doc/generated/team-device-list.md

 | Linux   | `$HOME/.toolbox/jobs/[job-id]/reports` (e.g. /home/bob/.toolbox/jobs/20190909-115959.597/reports)         |

 ## Report: device
+This report shows a list of current existing sessions in the team with team member information.
 Report files are generated in three formats like below;
 * `device.csv`
 * `device.xlsx`